knz13/ecspp/README.md

 But you may be questioning yourself, what are those other two template parameters?

-For that i'll need to introduce the second most important class...
+For that I'll need to introduce the second most important class...

 ## The templated ComponentSpecifier class